-(3) Does not include warrants to purchase ordinary shares exercisable within 60 days as of June 30, 2018, which will expire immediately prior to the closing of this offering.
+(3) Does not include warrants to purchase ordinary shares exercisable within 60 days as of June 30, 2018, which will expire immediately prior to the closing of this offering or ordinary shares purchased in this offering.

-(4) Consists of 3,459,840 ordinary shares issuable upon conversion of preferred shares, 857,295 ordinary shares issuable upon exercise of outstanding warrants to purchase preferred shares and the automatic conversion thereof into ordinary shares held by Novartis AG and 875,000 ordinary shares purchased in this offering.
+(4) Consist of 2,828,446 ordinary shares issuable upon conversion of preferred shares and 508,475 ordinary shares issuable upon exercise of outstanding warrants to purchase preferred shares and the automatic conversion thereof into ordinary shares held by Novartis AG.
 The principal address of Novartis AG is Lichtstrasse 35 4056 Basel, Switzerland.